Ukrainian opposition accuses Yanukovich of stealing EU dream

-KIEV Ukraine's political opposition said on Friday that President Viktor Yanukovich had 'stolen the dream' of closer integration with Europe as his supporters hailed his decision to spurn a European Union free trade deal.
+KIEV Ukraine's political opposition said on Friday that President Viktor Yanukovich had 'stolen the dream' of closer integration with Europe as his supporters hailed his decision to spurn an EU free trade deal.

 "Today they stole our dream, our dream of living in a normal country," said heavyweight boxing champion Vitaly Klitschko, a contender for the 2015 presidential election.